On the representation of Boolean and real functions as Hamiltonians for quantum computing: Representing -bit Functions as Diagonal Qubit Hamiltonians

 Boolean functions arise in many different applications, but are often given in or easily reduced to a \textit{normal form}.
-For example, SAT formulas are given in conjunctive normal form (CNF).
-Many other normal forms exist such as disjunctive (maxterms), algebraic ($\oplus$), etc. \cite{halmos2009boolean}.
-Note that while logically equivalent, the different forms may be very different for computational purposes.
+For example, SAT formulas are given in conjunctive normal form.
+Many other normal forms exist such as disjunctive, algebraic ($\oplus$), minterm or maxterm, etc.~\cite{halmos2009boolean}.
+Note that while logically equivalent, the different forms may be quite different for computational purposes.
 For each form there corresponds a notion of size (which directly relates to the number of bits needed to describe a function in such a form).

-Therefore, it is especially useful to have a methodical way to combine Hamiltonians representing basic Boolean elements (functions) in order to construct representations of conjunctions (AND), disjunctions (OR), etc. of these elements.
-First consider Hamiltonians representing basic elements.
-The trivial functions $f=0$ and $f=1$ are represented by the Hamiltonians $H_0 = 0$ and $H_1 = I$, respectively.
+The laws of classical propositional logic allow for convenient manipulation of a given Boolean expression between logically equivalent forms.
+Hence, given Hamiltonians representing basic Boolean functions, it is useful to have a methodical way to combine them to in order to construct new Hamiltonians representing their logical conjunctions (AND), disjunctions (OR), etc. This approach often allows for easier construction of such a Hamiltonian than by working with the Fourier expansion directly.
+First, consider Hamiltonians representing basic functions and variables.
+The trivial functions $f=1$ and $f=0$ (resp. \textit{true} and \textit{false}) are represented by the $2^n$-dimensional Hamiltonians $H_1 = I$ and $H_0 = 0$, respectively.
 Using the identity $(-1)^{x} = 1 - 2x$, we represent the $j$th variable $x_j$, considered as a multiplication operator, as the Hamiltonian

-which acts as $H_{x_j}\ket{x}=x_j\ket{x}$.
-Similarly, $H_{\overline{x}_j}=I/2+Z_j/2$.
-For convenience, when no ambiguity arises, we will sometimes write $x_j$ to mean the Hamiltonian~$H_{x_j}$, and likewise for other basic functions.
-Similarly, for clarity we avoid writing tensor factors of identity operators explicitly when there is no ambiguity.
+which acts according to the value of the $j$th bit as $H_{x_j}\ket{x}=x_j\ket{x}$.
+Similarly, the logical negation of the $j$th variable is represented as $H_{\overline{x}_j}=I/2+Z_j/2$.
+For clarity we will avoid writing tensor factors of identity operators explicitly when there is no ambiguity, and for convenience we sometimes write $x_j$ to mean the Hamiltonian~$H_{x_j}$, and likewise for other basic functions such as~$\overline{x}_j$.

-We summarize the Hamiltonian representations of several basic Boolean functions in Table~\ref{tab:basicHams} above, which are easily derived from Theorem \ref{thm:1booleanFourierRep}.
-By applying the laws of propositional logic, we may derive analogous rules for composing Hamiltonians representing basic clauses to construct representations of clauses with arbitrary numbers of variables, clauses mixing arbitrary operations, or higher-order Boolean functions such as nested Boolean formulas and Boolean circuits.
-This approach often allows for easier construction of the Hamiltonian than by working with the Fourier expansion directly.

-We summarize some important composition rules in Theorem~\ref{thm:compositionRules} above.
-It is straightforward to extend Theorem~\ref{thm:compositionRules} to other operations using the same technique of the proof.